paul-bokelman/m221/README.md

 **[Video](https://www.youtube.com/watch?v=J5mrEDij27Y)**

 <details>
-<summary>Samuel Mahjouri Total Grade: 9/10</summary>
+<summary>Samuel Mahjouri Total Grade: 10/10</summary>
 <br>

-[Samuel Mahjouri Team Grade](https://github.com/paul-bokelman/m221/issues/7): 4/5 - Didn't complete all technical tangibles but I believe I was able to finally successfully coordinate our
+[Samuel Mahjouri Team Grade](https://github.com/paul-bokelman/m221/issues/7): 5/5 - Didn't complete all technical tangibles but I believe I was able to finally successfully coordinate our team which took a lot of effort.

-Samuel Mahouri Self Grade: 5/5 - I did both of my Test Corrections on time and my plan for the rest of the year is to bring my laptop into school
+Samuel Mahouri Self Grade: 5/5 - I also completed my minilab.
+I did both of my Test Corrections on time and my plan for the rest of the year is to bring my laptop into school.

 </details>